 DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

-Film photographers eventually face an important decision: should you digitize your negatives using a DSLR setup at home, or send them to a lab for professional scanning?
+Film photographers eventually face an important decision: should you digitize your negatives at home with a DSLR setup, or send them to a lab for professional scanning?

 What Is DSLR Film Scanning?

-DSLR film scanning (also called camera scanning) uses a digital camera and macro lens to photograph film negatives.
-When paired with proper alignment tools and a consistent light source, this method can produce high-resolution digital files with significant creative flexibility.
+DSLR film scanning, sometimes called camera scanning, uses a digital camera and macro lens to photograph film negatives.
+When paired with proper alignment and consistent lighting, this workflow can produce extremely high-resolution digital files.

-A structured setup such as this 35mm DSLR film scanning kit helps maintain precise alignment and consistent film positioning during capture.
+A structured setup like this 35mm DSLR film scanning kit helps maintain flatness, alignment, and repeatable positioning during capture.

-Unlike lab scans, DSLR scanning allows you to control exposure, white balance, and post-processing decisions for every frame.
+Unlike lab scans, DSLR scanning gives you direct control over exposure, white balance, color interpretation, and post-processing decisions for every frame.

-If you're new to the workflow, our step-by-step guide on how to digitize 35mm film with a DSLR walks through the full process.
+If you're new to the workflow, our step-by-step DSLR film scanning guide walks through the complete setup process.

 What Is Lab Film Scanning?